afazio1/obsidian-markdown-blogger/README.md

 # Markdown Blogger
 This plugin for [Obsidian](https://obsidian.md) allows developers to instantly push markdown notes to their local blog, portfolio, or static site project.
-It can be used with [Astro.js](https://astro.build), [Next.js](https://nextjs.org), or any other framework configured to render markdown pages.
+Works with [Astro.js](https://astro.build), [Next.js](https://nextjs.org), and any other framework configured to render markdown pages.

 ![markdown-blogger-demo](/images/md-blogger-demo.gif)